 - Volcano has this as something of a theme.
 While most of the focus is trying to stop the lava from an active volcano from spreading across Los Angeles, there's likewise the message we have to work together to survive at all and prejudice will only hinder that.
 A minor plotline had a black man getting hassled and later arrested over a squabble by a white cop.
 Though the cop lets him go in lieu of the crisis and later the black man helps him and other first responders by lifting a roadblock barricade needed to be put in place with others and slow the lava.
 Which the cop later thanks him by getting a fire truck to go down to his neighborhood and put out the fires there.
 At the end, when the lava flow is finally stopped and ashes rain down from the smoke cloud, covering everyone in them.
 A boy that was rescued comments "Everyone looks the same".

 - The Berenstain Bears: In "The New Neighbours", some panda bears move in next door.
-Papa Bear is prejudiced against them for not being "real bears", but then learns to accept them.
+Papa Bear is prejudiced against them for being "different" and planting bamboo (which he mistook for a fence and thus thinks they're spiting him and his family), but then learns to accept them.

 - Gangsta Granny is about a boy named Ben hating to stay with his "boring" grandmother, but then finding jewels in her biscuit tin and being told she used to steal them.
 The moral of the story is not to assume someone is boring just because they're old.